pyexcel/pyexcel/doc/source/capability.rst

    Functions                       Psudo name                              Python name
    =============================== ======================================= ================================
    :meth:`~pyexcel.get_array`      two dimensional array                   a list of lists
-   :meth:`~pyexcel.get_dict`       a dictionary of one dimensional arrays  a dictionary of lists
+   :meth:`~pyexcel.get_dict`       a dictionary of one dimensional arrays  an ordered dictionary of lists
    :meth:`~pyexcel.get_records`    a list of dictionaries                  a list of dictionaries
    :meth:`~pyexcel.get_book_dict`  a dictionary of two dimensional arrays  a dictionary of lists of lists
    =============================== ======================================= ================================